OffBroadway/cubeboot/README.md

 image suitable for injection over the stock BS2 in the GCN.

 ## Features
-- [x] Restore boot animation
+- Restore boot animation
-  - [ ] with iplboot features
-- [x] Loading an alternative IPL from an SD Card
+- Loading an alternative IPL from an SD Card
-- [x] Support all NTSC and PAL IPL revisions
+- Support all NTSC and PAL IPL revisions
-- [x] Support booting SDGecko A/B and SD2SP2
+- Support booting SDGecko A/B and SD2SP2
-- [ ] Flashable firmware image for picoboot (gzip)
+- Flashable firmware image for picoboot
-- [x] Settings loaded from an SD Card
+- Settings loaded from an SD Card
-- [x] Custom GameCube animation colors (tested)
+- Custom GameCube animation colors
-  - [x] Random color each boot using RTC
+  - Random color each boot using RTC
-- [ ] Custom Nintendo logo text replacement
+- Custom Nintendo logo text replacement
-- [ ] Force Progressive video modes
+- Force Progressive video modes

 ## Compatibility